 About the author

-Ashwin Desai is Professor in the Department of Sociology at the University of Johannesburg.
+Ashwin Desai is Professor of Sociology at the University of Johannesburg.

-Goolam Vahed is Associate Professor in the History, Society, and Social Change Cluster of the University of KwaZulu-Natal.
+Goolam Vahed is Associate Professor of History at the University of KwaZulu Natal.

 "In this impressively researched study, two South African scholars of Indian background bravely challenge political myth-making on both sides of the Indian Ocean that has sought to canonize Gandhi as a founding father of the struggle for equality there.
 They show that the Mahatma-to-be carefully refrained from calling on his followers to throw in their lot with the black majority.
 The mass struggle he finally led remained an Indian struggle."